Services · Van Nuys, Los Angeles

 What chrome delete is

-Chrome delete is the process of covering or replacing factory chrome trim — grilles, window surrounds, door handles, mirrors, badges — with a dark finish.
-Gloss black and matte black are the most common.
+Chrome delete — sometimes called chrome deletion — is the process of covering or replacing factory chrome trim with a dark finish.
+Grilles, window surrounds, door handles, mirrors, badges, and roof rails all qualify.
+Gloss black and matte black are the most common choices.
 Satin and brushed finishes exist but are less frequent.

 How it fits into a build